Learn what constitutes a good GPA in college, why it's important, and how you can improve yours.

 In college, you receive a grade every time you complete a class.
-The sum total of those grades makes up your grade point average (GPA), which reflects your overall academic performance.
-A good GPA on a standard 4.0 scale can fall between 3.0 and 4.0 or between a B and an A+.
+Each grade is weighted to a specific number of points so that the sum total makes up your grade point average (GPA), which in turn reflects your overall academic performance.
+A good college GPA on a standard 4.0 scale can fall between 3.0 and 4.0—or between a B and an A+.

-There are many different scenarios to consider when it comes to good GPAs.
-In this article, we’ll go over the various situations where GPA plays an important part and ways to raise your GPA.
+There are many different scenarios to consider when it comes to college GPAs.
+In this article, we’ll go over what constitutes a good college GPA and ways to raise yours.

 Because many colleges, universities, and financial aid offices set different standards around GPAs, it’s important to review those requirements as you apply for, enroll in, and attend college.

 Your school likely measures your GPA using two parameters: cumulative and major.
 The two numbers will typically differ.

 Cumulative is your total GPA from all your college courses.

 Major is your total GPA from all the courses you took as part of your major.